Vision Education Seminars

 Course Reviews

-Suzanne Morganti, OTR - Seneca, NY
+Val DeLeo, OTR - Stanley, NY

 This course answered many questions that I had regarding my pediatric caseload.
 It also provided me with good resources to continue to learn and improve my practice.